ChetanaVarahachalam/AI-Desktop-Voice-Assistant-with-Python/README.md

 - Command handling
 - Customizable commands

-## Installation the required modules:
+## Installation of the required modules:

 ```bash